marian-stanciulica/Foodybite/README.md

 ### API Infra

-The following diagrams contains the concrete implementation of the `HTTPClient` protocol using `URLSession`.
+The following diagram contains the concrete implementation of the `HTTPClient` protocol using `URLSession`.
 It respects the dependency rule stated in the overview section, as it depends on the `Networking` and `Places` modules.
-Since both modules require to make network requests I chose to extract the infrastructure class in a separate module and compose them in the `Composition Root`.
+Since both modules require to make network requests, I chose to extract the infrastructure class in a separate module and compose them in the `Composition Root`.

 ![API Infra](./Diagrams/API_Infra.svg)

 #### Mock Network Requests

-It's recommended not to hit the network while testing the `URLSessionHTTPClient` in isolation, I use [end-to-end tests](#end-to-end-tests) to check the whole integration of the networking modules with the backend.
+It's recommended not to hit the network while testing the `URLSessionHTTPClient` in isolation, instead I use [end-to-end tests](#end-to-end-tests) to check the whole integration of the networking modules with the backend.
 In my experience, there are 3 ways to mock a network request which uses `URLSession`:

 1. By creating a spy/stub class for `URLSession`, overriding the following method to return stubbed data or capturing the parameters.